 Read through at your own pace, or simply click on one of the links below to go straight to the relevant section.

-We all love a friendly cafe where you can linger over a decent coffee & cake and watch the world go by.
-The View Point Cafe on the Landguard Peninsula and the two cafes on Southwold Pier offer great coastal views and people watching.
+There is nothing better than finding a cafe where you can linger over a decent coffee & cake and watch the world go by.

 We have cafes in Potteries (Pennikkity Pots), cafes in grand National Trust properties and even some in steam train attractions such as Colne Valley Railway, Castle Hedingham and Mid-Suffolk Light Railway.

 The Strawberry Teapot

 If you love vintage style tearooms, then you’ll love The Strawberry Teapot Tearoom and Cakery in Sudbury.
 Enjoy a homemade cake or a traditional afternoon tea as you listen to the sound of 1940s music and take in the surroundings of pastel coloured bunting, retro tea cups, and pretty flowers.
 Also serving breakfasts and lunches and using locally sourced ingredients where possible, this sweet and homely cafe is a great choice if you’re in the mood for something tasty to brighten your day.